Sage-Bionetworks-Workflows/py-optimize-nextflow/README.md

 #### Utilize the "optimize-nextflow" Project

 After running your workflow, leverage the "optimize-nextflow" project to analyze your runs.
-This tool provides suggestions for the appropriate CPU and memory settings for future runs, helping you to fine-tune your resource allocation.
+This tool provides suggestions for the appropriate CPU and memory settings for future runs, helping fine-tune resource allocation.

 **Best Practice:** Regularly use "optimize-nextflow" to review your workflow runs.
 Implement the suggested optimizations to ensure you are using resources efficiently, which can lead to significant cost savings over time.